 In 1960s, Thurston County became the site of a significant impetus on the part of the treaty tribes to re-assert their fishing rights granted through the Medicine Creek Treaty of 1854.
 Frank’s Landing near the Nisqually River was the site of national news throughout the era as tribal members asserted their fishing rights.
 The Boldt Decision by Federal Judge George Boldt upheld by the U.S. Supreme Court in 1973 guaranteed these rights.

-Despite the decline in the traditional industries of logging and quarrying, the county has experienced significant growth, increasing from a population of 55,049 in 1960 to over 214,000 in 2004.
+Despite the decline in the traditional industries of logging and quarrying, the county has experienced significant growth, increasing from a population of 55,049 in 1960 to 294,793 in 2020 according to the Thurston Regional Planning Council (TRPC).

 Lacey was incorporated in 1966, the newest town in the county and that same year the first of the area shopping centers, South Sound Center opened there.
 Newer areas of development include those around the lakes and bay shores where waterfront homes have been constructed in such areas as Johnson Point and Cooper Point.

-The development of The Evergreen State College in the 1960s encompassed a large area of southern Cooper Point.
+The development of The Evergreen State College in the 1960s encompassed a large area of the southern Cooper Point peninsula.
 Yelm has grown significantly through the influx of population and development.
 Growth around freeway interchanges in areas like Grand Mound have become a trend of development.
 In 1977, the county built a new courthouse complex on the west side of Olympia.

-In 1990, the state instituted the Growth Management Act which mandated established growth areas in the county and appropriate zoning to preserve farmland, mineral land and forest land in the county.
-As part of the effort to ensure long term agriculture in the county, in 1997, Thurston County instituted a purchase of development plan to preserve 942 acres of Nisqually Valley farmland.
+In 1990, the state instituted the Growth Management Act which mandated established growth areas in the county and appropriate zoning to preserve farmland, mineral land, and forest land in the county.
+As part of the effort to ensure long term agriculture in the county, in 1997, Thurston County instituted a purchase of development rights plan to preserve 942 acres of Nisqually Valley farmland.

-As an area of human habitation for thousands of years initially by Salish people and subsequently by the British and Americans, the history of Thurston County reflects its location in the verdant forests and prairies of Southwest Washington.
+As an area of human habitation for thousands of years, initially by Salish people and subsequently by the British and Americans, the history of Thurston County reflects its location in the verdant forests and prairies of Southwest Washington.
 Notable for its many Puget Sound inlets, the county has a history centered around development of its natural resources and its title as the seat of state government.
 The county’s many archaeological and historic resources reflect this long era of human interaction with the distinctive qualities of the area.
 The history of the county is a continuum from the earliest Salish people to the present.
-Thurston County’s goals, objectives and policies reflect the setting and heritage of the area.
+Thurston County’s goals, objectives, and policies reflect the setting and heritage of the area.